-In order For an eligible business to receive a refund, the business must file an Annual Sales and Use Tax Refund Request Form (Form Tax Back 1000) and schedules (Schedule A) listing the qualified purchases at the end of each calendar year.
+For an eligible business to receive a refund, the business must file an Annual Sales and Use Tax Refund Request Form (Form Tax Back 1000) and schedule (Schedule A) listing the qualified purchases at the end of each calendar year.

-An approved eligible business may receive a sales and use tax refund on eligible purchases made by a contractor or developer performing work, or building a structure for lease or sale to the approved eligible business provided the eligible business submits to the Department of Finance and Administration DFA, Tax Credits/Special Refunds Section a notarized Contractor's/Developer's Waiver of Refund Form (Form Tax Back 1100) completed by the contractor or developer waiving any and all rights to claim a refund of sales and use taxes.
+An approved eligible business may receive a sales and use tax refund on eligible purchases made by a contractor or developer performing work, or building a structure for lease or sale to the approved eligible business provided the eligible business submits to DFA Tax Credits/Special Refunds Section a notarized Contractor's/Developer's Waiver of Refund Form (Form Tax Back 1100) completed by the contractor or developer waiving any and all rights to claim a refund of sales and use taxes.